KART RACING CHAMPION RONAN MCKENZIE started his career in 2006 a third-hand kart he received from his dad on his 8th birthday.

 Ronan became the first Associate Driver of Cranfield University's prestigious Motorsport Programme in 2011 which ran to 2014, where he assisted with University events and engaged with the students on the course who are destined to become the F1 engineers of tomorrow.

 After spending over two years on kart manufacturing giant Birel's young driver program in Easykart, Ronan was forced to decline their part-funded works drive offer for 2012 in the premier class of Junior karting, 125cc KF3, after being unable to raise the required budget.

 At the eleventh hour Ronan, then aged just 13, secured a team sponsored drive in April 2012 to compete in the MSA Super One KF3 British Championship.
 Ronan was one of the youngest competitors in the class for 13-17 year olds, screened on Motors UK TV on Sky TV.
 Ronan finished 13th overall in the championship - which was quite an achievement for a rookie driver and a great experience.
 Sadly, the team that Ronan was with ceased operations, leaving Ronan without a drive in the KF3 class for 2013.

-Undeterred, Ronan, who has just turned 15, is switching to the Junior Rotax 125cc class this year in the nine-round Stars at Whilton Mill Championship thanks to his sponsor PIL Gritblast and local team Kart-Tek Racing, and his dad is back as his mechanic.
-He is currently 4th in the championship out of 47 entrants, and continues to compete in the 2014 championship at the age of sixteen.
+Undeterred, in 2013 Ronan has managed to keep racing by switching to the Junior Rotax 125cc class in the Stars at Whilton Mill Championship thanks to his sponsor PIL Gritblast and local team Kart-Tek Racing, and his dad is back as his mechanic.
+He finished 5th in the championship out of 47 entrants, and continues to compete in the 2014 championship at the age of sixteen.